openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 KubeVela is a modern software delivery platform that makes deploying and operating applications across today's hybrid, multi-cloud environments easier, faster and more reliable.

 Advantages:
-- kubevela can achieve the distribution and deployment of workloads, Utilizing component replication function and json-patch trait, users and operators can realize the customized configuration of nodepools.
+- KubeVela can achieve the distribution and deployment of workloads, Utilizing component replication function and json-patch trait, users and operators can realize the customized configuration of nodepools.

 Disadvantages: